-Dr. Amie Sarker is an Associate Professor of Education at the University of Dallas
+Dr. Amie Sarker is an Adjunct Professor of Education at the University of Dallas where

-where she prepares teachers for service in diverse settings including teaching courses
+she prepares teachers for service in diverse settings including teaching courses in

 teaching ESL and serving as a literacy strategist on a dual language campus in the

 Texas public school system, supporting bilingual, ESL, and mainstream teachers with

 program implementation.
 She also taught English as a foreign language in Taiwan and

 South Korea.
 In higher education she designed and served as program administrator

 for the M.Ed. in Bilingual Education and the M.Ed. in Reading and ESL for Dallas Baptist